-When I arrived for my first visit with celebrity facialist Kerry Benjamin a couple of months ago, I had no idea that when I walked out an hour later, I would be in the throes of a full-blown existential crisis.
-The appointment started off as most facial appointments tend to: Benjamin asked me about my skin type, and as always, my reply was "sensitive."
+When I arrived for my first visit with celebrity facialist and esthetician Kerry Benjamin, I had no idea that when I walked out an hour later, I would be in the throes of a full-blown existential crisis.
+The appointment started as most facial appointments tend to: Benjamin asked me about my skin type, and as always, my reply was "sensitive."

 "Why do you think your skin is sensitive?" she asked.